ulysses-salinas/contact-keeper/README.md

 ## Overview

-MERN Stack Application that collects contacts and contact information
+MERN Stack Application to create, store, and edit contacts and contact information.

 ### Technologies in Use